mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 - taskrabbit
 ---

-I once gave someone a dirty keyboard and $95 cash in exchange for $0 and an identical but slightly cleaner keyboard.
+I once gave someone a cheap, dirty keyboard and $96 cash in exchange for $0 and an identical but slightly cleaner keyboard.
 Looking back, it wasn't my best trade.

 ## It all started with a writing class